vrhovnik/CAF-Expert-Learning-Path/03-CAF Migrate - LoB Migration/README.md

 In this challenge we will design and build the Landing Zone required for the migration.

 [Challenge 4](challenges/challenge4.md)
-In this challenge we will migrate the database and the customer facing website to azure.
+In this challenge we will migrate the database and the customer facing website to Azure.